openpitrix/openpitrix/docs/Roadmap.md

 **ISV**

-- [ ] Add independent portal for ISV.
+- [ ] Adding independent portal for ISV.
 - [ ] Application Lifecycle Management: add support for version management, such as uploading and creating new versions, as well as deploy to runtimes for new version.
 - [ ] Platform Management: support to view and manage repositories, runtimes, and cluster instances.